apache/activemq/SECURITY.md

 6. Add allow/deny lists to transport connectors to limit IP addresses

 7. [Done] VM Transport creation blocks the XBean factory by default

+## Security vs Features

+AI code scanning tools often mistaken designed features as a security issue.

+1. JMS Selectors - An optional query parameter designed to filter messages on a queue or topic that is not security related

+2. ClientId - A non-secret unique identifier used to provide once-and-only-once delivery that are designed to be used between connections and be deleted

+3. BlobMessages - Blob message support is a side-channel for moving large messages with the JMS API by routing the large message through a different endpoint such as http, sftp or scp.
+Clients using BlobMessages are responsible for validating the authenticity and validity of the uri provided by the broker.
+ActiveMQ recommends using SSL secured transports, with two-way SSL as the most preferred.